flyingSpagetiMonstr/PRNG/readme.md

 Time cost: able to generate one million bits in several milliseconds now, and still passing NIST and dieharder tests.

+# Active Branches

+## alpha
+latest version, currently developing, using several bits as state

+## encapsuled
+latest veriosn of using `uint8_t f[256]` in state

+passed NIST, dieharder, TestU01 Crush

+was running BigCrush but it was too slow so I terminated it, the incomplete report is also stored in `report/` of this branch

+For details on how/why it works, see `explain.md` (in simplified Chinese) on branch `hide-i`, and refer to codes on `hide-i` too.

+# min

+# Inactive Branches
+archived, no longer wotking on
+- master
+- mini
+- neg-optm
+- optm
+- hide-i
+- dieharder-adapted
+- bit (initial version)

 # Mannual
 -  compiling with gcc